Hexagonal Prism Surface Area Calculator

 - A_hexagon = (3√3 / 2) × a²

-Worked example — pencil lacquer coverage: A standard pencil with a = 3.7 mm, L = 175 mm.
+Worked example: pencil lacquer coverage A standard pencil with a = 3.7 mm, L = 175 mm.
 A_hexagon = 2.598 × 13.69 ≈ 35.57 mm².
-Two ends: 2 × 35.57 = 71.14 mm² (these are usually cut and left raw, or sealed with the eraser ferrule).
+Two ends: 2 × 35.57 = 71.14 mm² (these are usually cut and left raw, or hidden under the eraser ferrule).
 Six side faces: 6 × 3.7 × 175 = 3,885 mm² = 38.85 cm² of lacquer area per pencil.

-Worked example — honeycomb sandwich panel: A 600 × 1,200 mm aluminum honeycomb panel with cell edge 6 mm and panel thickness 25 mm.
+Worked example: honeycomb sandwich panel A 600 × 1,200 mm aluminum honeycomb panel with cell edge 6 mm and panel thickness 25 mm.
 The cell count in a panel that size: Cell area = 2.598 × 36 = 93.5 mm² per hexagon.
 Panel area = 600 × 1,200 = 720,000 mm².
 Cells per panel ≈ 720,000 / 93.5 ≈ 7,700 cells.

 Each cell has six interior walls (shared with neighbors, so count each cell’s wall surface as 3 walls × side area).
 Per cell: 3 × 6 × 25 = 450 mm² of interior wall.
 Total wall surface per panel: 7,700 × 450 ≈ 3.47 m² of aluminum foil in walls.